KingJamesSong/BatchED/README.md

 ## Computer Vision Experiments

 Please refer to [Fast Differentiable Matrix Square Root](https://github.com/KingJamesSong/FastDifferentiableMatSqrt) for all the real-world computer vision experiments.
 We want to maintain this repository as a standalone lib for batch ED.
-So it should be as clear as possible.
+So it should be as clean as possible.

 ## Citation